Kong/docs.konghq.com/app/_src/gateway/licenses/index.md

 ## Deploying the license file

 * **Hybrid mode deployment:** The license file must be deployed to each control plane and data plane node.
-Applying the license through Kong Admin API to the control plane.
+Apply the license through the Kong Admin API to the control plane.
 The control plane distributes the license to its data plane nodes.
 This is the only method that applies the license to data planes automatically.
 * **Traditional deployment with no separate control plane:** License file must